Unity

 1. Download the AppImage from the latest “gui” release*.
 Pick the file named alcom-<some version>-x86_64.AppImage.

-3. In the settings tab, under Unity Hub Path, point it to your UnityHub.AppImage.
+4. If using Unity Hub from AppImage, open the settings tab and under Unity Hub Path, point it to your UnityHub.AppImage.

 Now you should be able to create and upload avatars and worlds like you normally would.